 SafeDNS is a cloud-based web filtering solution that can safeguard your organization or family by blocking cyber threats and objectionable content when a user browses the internet on your network.

 It is among the oldest commercial DNS solutions and one of the earliest to provide DNS-based content filtering.
-Offering its services since 2013, it has garnered many accolades and awards for its impressive features from Capterra and others.
+Offering its services since 2013, it has garnered many accolades and awards for its impressive features.

 Some of the use cases where SafeDNS can shine are: